dotnet/docs-aspire/docs/messaging/kafka-component.md

 The value provided as connection string will be set to the `BootstrapServers`  property of the produced `IProducer<TKey, TValue>` or `IConsumer<TKey, TValue>` instance.
 Refer to [BootstrapServers](https://docs.confluent.io/platform/current/clients/confluent-kafka-dotnet/_site/api/Confluent.Kafka.ClientConfig.html#Confluent_Kafka_ClientConfig_BootstrapServers) for more information.

 ### Use configuration providers

-The .NET Aspire Confluent Kafka component supports <xref:microsoft.extensions.configuration>.
+The .NET Aspire Apache Kafka component supports <xref:microsoft.extensions.configuration>.
 It loads the `KafkaProducerSettings` or `KafkaConsumerSettings` from configuration by respectively using the `Aspire:Confluent:Kafka:Producer` and `Aspire.Confluent:Kafka:Consumer` keys.
 This example `appsettings.json` configures some of the options:

 ```json
 {